Ayush-jk/Lunar-spectra/README.md

 - Provides insights into lunar geological features and mineral composition
 - Demonstrates the effectiveness of ML in processing hyperspectral data

-For more details on the Bharatiya Antariksh Hackathon 2024, visit [ISRO's official website](https://www.isro.gov.in/).
+For more details on the Bharatiya Antariksh Hackathon 2024, visit (https://isro.hack2skill.com/2024/).